ninjatronic/ngFacebook/README.md

 The one exception to this is `$facebook.getAuthResponse` which is synchronous.

+### Events

-Events from the facebook SDK are broadcast through the $rootScope of the application.
+Events from the facebook SDK are then broadcast through the $rootScope of the application.
 The naming convention is to use the same event name as the Facebook SDK, prepended with 'facebook.' - so 'auth.authResponseChange' is broadcast as 'facebook.auth.authResponseChange.
 Consume these events as you would any other angular event:

 ```javascript
 angular
     .module('my-angularjs-app')